Warren1001/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 | [c0000005](https://github.com/Warren1001/MrLlamaSCStreamInfo/blob/master/ProjectD2ErrorsAndFixes.md#how-to-fix-the-c0000005-error-in-projectd2) |
 | [VCRUNTIME140_1.dll](https://github.com/Warren1001/MrLlamaSCStreamInfo/blob/master/ProjectD2ErrorsAndFixes.md#how-to-fix-vcruntime140_1dll-error) |

-# How to Fix The "armor.bin" / Missing or Wrong Gateway / Patch Failed / Missing Resolution / Inventory Cut Off / Wrong Password Error.
+# How to Fix The Armor.bin / Missing or Wrong Gateway / Patch Failed / Missing Resolution / Inventory Cut Off / Wrong Password Error.

 ### The fixes here are for any error which comes from "PD2" being missing at the bottom left of the D2 main menu after you launch PD2.
 If your main menu only says "1.13" and not "PD2 1.13" then the two fixes here apply to you.